 Applicants must have taken the MCAT exam within four years of intended matriculation into medical school.
-To be considered for admission into the entering class of 2021, applicants must have taken the MCAT between January 2017 and September 2020.
-The College has established a minimum composite score of a 495 for the MCAT.
+To be considered for admission into the entering class of 2023, applicants must have taken the MCAT between January 2019 and September 2022.
+The college has established a minimum composite score of a 500 for the MCAT.
 All MCAT scores are visible to the Admissions Committee and are taken into consideration.

 Applicants must have a cumulative science and overall GPA of 3.0 or better in either their undergraduate, post-baccalaureate, or graduate studies.
 As special circumstances arise, GPA calculations can be performed on a case-by-case basis.